dlbraunpu/Yosys_extensions/EXTENDING.md

 5. Review the RTL cell library described in the manual, and look at the `.rtlil` file for an actual design to see how they are used.
 (Note that the single-bit gate-level cells are not important to us.)

+6. Study the details of the Yosys `SigSpec`, `SigChunk`, and `SigBit` classes.
+These are powerful and elegant, and widely used in the RTLIL data model.

 ## Func_extract Software Architecture

 This program is implemented as a plugin extension to Yosys (so there is no `main()` function or standalone executable).
 The basic instructions for building and running it are in the `README.md` file.
 You can see what other libraries and packages are required by reading the `CMakeLists.txt` file.